virtual-labs/app-vlabs-pwa/docs/content_creator_manual.md

 **A. Experiment URL**

 Please provide the web address (URL) of the experiment you want to include in the PWA.
-This needs to the
+This needs to be hosted on the Virtual Labs central website.

 **B. Image of the experiment**